C2DH/ranketwo-submissions/lessons/drafts/data.md

 ![Source: "Whose Atrocities?"](/assets/images/data-criticism/source-full.jpg)

 First of all, we notice that we could obviously treat this source on three different levels: On the one hand, we're dealing with a website.
 On a different level, it is an excerpt from an edited volume assembling Marx's writings for the New York Daily Tribune that was published in 1951.
 Finally, we could also treat it as an article that appeared in said newspaper on April 10, 1857.
-This is how these different types are displayed in Zotero[^6]:
+This is how these different types are displayed in [Zotero](https://www.zotero.org/), the popular software for managing bibliographical information.

 ![zotero entries](/assets/images/data-criticism/zotero-entries.jpg)

-The same source would look like this if captured in Tropy[^7]:
+The same source would look like this if captured in [Tropy](https://www.tropy.org/), the software specifically conceived to manage archive photos:
 ![tropy_screen](/assets/images/data-criticism/tropy-object.jpg)

-[^6]: Zotero is a very useful and popular software for managing bibliographic information, basically a database.
-It can import and export all of the most common data formats for bibliographic data.
-(If you do not yet use Zotero, head to its [webpage](https://www.zotero.org/) and download the appropriate version for your system.)
-You can see that Zotero lets you enter additional information on your source, depending on how you want to treat (and further analyse) it: website, chapter in an edited volume, or newspaper article.
-You can also attach keywords ("tags") that will make it easier to create collections of sources on similar subjects.

-[^7]: [Tropy](https://www.tropy.org/) is a similarly useful software, designed to help you organize your research findings, particularly photos.
-It is enormously helpful if you work in an archive and take pictures of historical records and documents that you want to analyze and sort later on.

 Our job here is to capture all names of people, places, dates, and events in this source.
 This process can be automated to a certain extent and is called "Named Entity Recognition" (NER).
 We do it by hand.
 Of course we could store the entities in the paragraph just in one spreadsheet, but let's imagine we will extract information from many different sources or an entire corpus (for example all of Marx's writings, or all English newspaper articles on China concerning the Opium Wars).
 If we just have a look at the first few sentences, we encounter already a lot of information.